We will be outspoken activists with the desire to fight for the equality of rights and opportunities between genders to empower women and girls.

 BLOODY GOOD PERIOD PARTNERSHIP

 Period products should not be a luxury, but many people who have periods aren’t able to afford them.
 In 2019 we teamed up with Bloody Good Period, a charitable project that provides menstrual supplies to asylum seekers, refugees and those living in poverty.
-Gabby Edlin founded Bloody Good Period when she realised that food banks and drop-in centres weren’t supplying enough period products to people who needed them, or couldn’t supply any at all.
-We used our thousands of stores and The Body Shop at Home™ network to collect period products for those in need, donating them to local organisations like refuges, drop-in centres and shelters.
+Gabby Edlin founded Bloody Good Period when she realized that food banks and drop-in centers weren’t supplying enough period products to people who needed them, or couldn’t supply any at all.
+We used our thousands of stores and The Body Shop at Home™ network to collect period products for those in need, donating them to local organizations like refuges, drop-in centers and shelters.

 PLASTICS FOR CHANGE

 In 2019 we partnered with Plastics for Change to forge a new Community Fair Trade partnership, purchasing recycled plastic from Bengaluru, India.
-Plastics for Change work with ‘waste pickers’ in India who are often ‘dalits’ – the lowest members of India’s caste system, and vulnerable to discrimination and poor working conditions.
-They’ve helped women like Annamma, who was a waste picker since she was a child and now manages a Dry Waste Collection Centre, employing a number of people and supporting her daughter through a plastic engineering course.
+Plastics for Change work with "waste pickers" in India who are often "dalits" – the lowest members of India’s caste system, and vulnerable to discrimination and poor working conditions.
+They’ve helped women like Annamma, who was a waste picker since she was a child and now manages a Dry Waste Collection Center, employing a number of people and supporting her daughter through a plastic engineering course.